 Transforming Tisch Hospital

 In operation since 1962 and the long-standing heart of NYU Langone, Tisch Hospital is undergoing a renovation that is a key component of the larger campus transformation project.
-Tisch Hospital’s transformation is proceeding in stages, with some important projects either finished or underway, and others yet to come.
+Tisch Hospital’s transformation is proceeding in stages, with many important projects either finished or under construction, and others yet to come.

 Among the highest profile renovations is the Tisch Hospital Elevator Tower, which added a new 4-car elevator bank inside a freestanding 18-story structure, connected to the hospital’s 18-story bed tower.
-This increased the total number of elevator cars serving the hospital to 12, including freight cars.
-This project also included the expansion and renovation of the main lobby, which together with the tower addition has helped ease visitor access to the upper floors and dramatically improved overall foot traffic flow.
+This project included the expansion and renovation of the main lobby, which together with the tower addition has helped ease visitor access to the upper floors and dramatically improved overall foot traffic flow.

-The next phase of Tisch Hospital’s refurbishment will begin upon completion of the Helen L. and Martin S. Kimmel Pavilion in 2018.
+The next major phase of Tisch Hospital’s renovation will begin upon completion of the Helen L. and Martin S. Kimmel Pavilion in 2018.
 Extensive remodeling of the upper floors of Tisch Hospital will eventually reconfigure patient care units to contain all single-bed rooms, similar to the configuration in the new Kimmel Pavilion.
 Additional projects included in Tisch’s refurbishment include a new clinical core lab, new vascular and interventional radiology and endoscopy suites, and expansion of the Anatomical Pathology Department.